-No credit limit was exceeded during the six-month period ended June 30, 2022 and the years ended December 31, 2021 and 2020, and we do not expect any loss arising from default stems from these counterparties higher than the amount already provisioned.
+No credit limit was exceeded during 2021 and 2020, and we do not expect any loss arising from default stems from these counterparties higher than the amount already provisioned.

 A default on a financial asset is when the counterparty fails to make contractual payments within 60 days of when they fall due.